GigaHierz/carbon-retirement-on-celo/README.md

 # Tutorial for Carbon retirement on Celo

 In this Tutorial we will learn how retire carbon credits on Celo, using Celo Composer and the Toucan SDK.
 What we are going to do more in detail is the following: we will first get NCTs.
 These are carbon pool tokens, which means, we can get them at a DEX like [Ubeswap](https://ubeswap.org).
 Then we will redeem them for TCO2s which are tokenized Carbon Certificate.
 They hold all attributes about the project that created them.
 These tokens can then be retired and you can receive a certificate for that.
+In the end we will also learn how to query the [subgraph](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores), when building a page to show the users retirements.

 For everybody who is new to the Voluntary Carbon Markets, let me quickly explain, why we need the pool tokens.
 Carbon Credits vary in their attributes depending on the project that issued them like country, year off issuance etc...
-Actually the symbol of TCO2 already gives you some information about the project.
+Here `TCO2-` a general term for fungible tokenized carbon credits serves as a prefix, followed by an information-rich name that includes the registry of origin, the project, the vintage, and so on.
+Actually the symbol of TCO2s already gives you some information about the project.
 E.g. `TCO2-VCS-<projectId>-YYYY`, shows you that the credit comes from a project from the Verified Carbon Standard crediting program, the projectId and the vintage starts YYYY/01/01 and ends YYYY/12/31.
-If the vintage's start and end are not both exactly aligned to year boundaries one year apart then the format is instead TCO2-VCS-<projectId>-YYYYMMDD where YYYYMMDD is the vintage start date.
+If the vintage's start and end are not both exactly aligned to year boundaries one year apart then the format is instead `TCO2-VCS-<projectId>-YYYYMMDD` where YYYYMMDD is the vintage start date.

-Here `TCO2-` general term for fungible tokenized carbon credits serves as a prefix, followed by an information-rich name that includes the registry of origin, the project, the vintage, and so on.

-As a solution to the resulting liquidity problem, Toucan has created a pool infrastructure where tokens that fulfill certain criteria can be
+Coming back to why we have two kind of tokens: As a solution to the resulting liquidity problem, Toucan has created a pool infrastructure where tokens that fulfil certain criteria can be deposited in exchange for pool tokens.
-In the end we will also learn how to query the [subgraph](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores), when building a page to show the users retirements.

 1. Install Celo-Composer
 2. Retire Carbon Credits: Either use the Toucan SDK or interact directly with the Toucan Contracts